ThieresTMS/potion2/README.txt

-phyml - path to phyml executable codonphyml - path to codonphyml executable raxml - path to RAxML executable
+phyml - path to phyml executable codonphyml - path to codonphyml executable raxml - path to RAxML executable nw_rename - path to nw_rename in newick-utils nw_labels - path to nw_labels in newick-utils nw_prune - path to nw_prune in newick-utils
+nw_clade - path to nw_clade in newick-utils
+nw_reroot - path to nw_reroot in newick-utils

 -------------- + names of output files + -------------------------